-The Inland Bays Regional Wastewater Facility is in the DNREC permitting phase to expand the treatment and disposal capacity from 2.0 mgd to 4.0 mgd.
+The Inland Bays facility is in the design phase to expand the treatment and disposal capacity from 2.0 mgd to 4.0 mgd.
 The study suggests diverting some future flows from West Rehoboth to the Inland Bays facility as it is less constrained by the availability of land.
-In 2004, Sussex County purchased 2,000 acres, followed by additional purchases of over 300 acres since then near the existing facility for spray expansion.
-The report estimates that the existing in combination with all the land under the County's control could provide peak capacity, subject to DNREC permitting, for up to 12.0 mgd, which is consistent with the build-out peak summer design flow for the associated sewer service area.
+In 2004, Sussex County purchased 2,000 acres near the existing facility for spray expansion.
+The report estimates that the existing and new fields could provide capacity for 13.1 mgd, consistent with the build-out peak summer design flow.

-The study also states that disposal capacity could be increased by permitting and installing new or accessing 3rd party supplemental rapid infiltration basins, with the proper permit modifications approved by DNREC.
+The study also states that disposal capacity could be increased by converting spray irrigation sites to rapid infiltration basins, with the proper permit modifications approved by DNREC.